Add Bluetooth to the PC with an adapter

 Bluetooth technology is widely used in the mobile environment to allow the connection between different devices (such as wireless headphones, headset, connection to the car system, etc.) but can also be useful when we are at the PC, so you can use them accessories that normally we would use only with the smartphone or the tablet, as well as having a wireless connection system to access the internal memory of the aforementioned (to move a file from one device to another for example).
+Find a way to make your home a healthier and more pleasant environment, so that you can use your tech in nice environment.

 But while on laptops it is easy to find the Bluetooth connection in the standard equipment, what can we do to add Bluetooth to a PC?